-- 205 ULF waves are a key component of any storm-time study of relativistic electron dynamics, - whether they are responsible for direct energization (Claudpierre et al., 2013), transport (Mann et al., 2015; Ozeke et al, 2018), or losses (e.g., Rae et al., 2018).
-Here, we investigate the role of eigenfrequency continuum to monitor the changes in the internal environment of the
+ULF waves are a key component of any storm-time study of relativistic electron dynamics, whether they are responsible for direct energization (Claudpierre et al., 2013), transport (Mann et al., 2015; Ozeke et al, 2018), or losses (e.g., Rae et al., 2018).
+Here, we investigate the role of ULF waves during a geomagnetically active period, with the critical addition of using the eigenfrequency continuum to monitor the changes in the internal environment of the magnetosphere, as seen by the ULF waves.